 - a bond held in a Bond Ledger Account (BLA)

 Government security (G-sec) and bonds are also called Government stock.
 The securities are tradable debt securities issued by the central or state government for a certain stated period.
 The Short-term securities, with original maturities of less than one year, are called treasury bills.
 The long term (usually called Government bonds or dated securities with the original maturity of one year or more) are called bonds or dated securities.
 The tenor of dated securities can usually be up to 30 years or in some occasion, it may be even for the longer term.
 Each note has a stated interest rate which is paid semi-annually.
 Because the government stocks deemed as no risk of default, they are called as risk-free gilt-edged instruments.
 The gilt-edged instruments are usually fully tradable and are therefore eligible to be SLR securities.

-Who are all buyers of Government securities?
+Who are the buyers of Government securities?

 Commercial banks, Co-operative banks, Regional Rural Banks, Mutual Funds, Provident Funds, insurance companies, Primary Dealers and other large investors are the buyers of Government securities.
 While banks and insurance companies need Government securities to maintain their growing SLR requirements, the primary dealers participate in the auction for market making and positioning the securities for further sale in the secondary market.

 Why banks invest in Government securities beyond SLR requirement?